SaswatPadhi/LoopInvGen/README.md

 ## Testing

-Execute `./test_all.sh -b benchmarks` to run LoopInvGen on all benchmarks in [benchmarks/].
+Execute `./test_all.sh -b benchmarks/LIA` to run LoopInvGen on all benchmarks in [benchmarks/LIA].

 **Note:** Within `test_all.sh`,
 we trap <kbd>CTRL</kbd>+<kbd>C</kbd> (`SIGINT` signal) to kill the currently running benchmark,